syncfusion-content/ej2-angular-docs/ej2-angular/grid/aggregates/group-and-caption-aggregate.md

 Group caption aggregates are displayed in the caption cells at the top of each group, providing a quick summary of the grouped data.
 To render these aggregates, use the [groupCaptionTemplate](https://ej2.syncfusion.com/angular/documentation/api/grid/aggregateColumn#groupcaptiontemplate) property, which allows to display aggregate values in the group caption cells.

-The following example displays the max of the "Freight" field in the each group caption cell using the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid:
+The following example displays the max of the "Freight" field in the each group caption cell using the Angular Data Grid:

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}